Botanical & Cultural Garden William Miranda Marín

 An encounter with nature and culture

-Home to archeological deposits, both pre-colombians and colonials reunite, from indigenous petroglyphs to an African slave bunkhouse.
-Throughout time, the Garden has been the home of indigenous taínos that lived in the island, Spaniards that built what is now the ruins of the old sugar mill San José, and the Africans brought to work as slaves.
+Home to archeological deposits, both pre-colombians and colonials, it gathers everything from indigenous petroglyphs, the remains of a Spanish Hacienda to an African slave bunkhouse.
+Throughout time, the Garden has been the home to the “Taínos” Indians that lived on the island, Spaniards that built what is now the ruins of the old sugar mill San José, and the Africans brought to work as slaves.

 Phone: 787-653-0470 / 787-653-0469